the-hideout/cache/README.md

 ## About ⭐

-This service exists to cache all response from the [Tarkov API](https://github.com/the-hideout/tarkov-api) for performance and to reduce load on our cloudflare workers.
+This service exists to cache all response from the [Tarkov API](https://github.com/the-hideout/tarkov-api) for performance and to reduce load on our cloudflare workers

-This service caches requests only for a short period of time in order to keep data fresh and response times low.
+This service caches requests only for a short period of time in order to keep data fresh and response times low

 ### How it Works 📚